DIY You Can Do When Renting

 However, some landlords are happy to allow tenants to decorate, with approval.
 “When a property has been rented to the same tenant for a long period of time the tenant may have the option to repaint the property or add new carpets, etc,” says Vivienne Harris, MD of Heathgate Estate Agents.
 “In reality, most property owners would prefer to ensure that their asset is well looked after.”

-It’s also important to ensure you keep to the rules set out by your tenancy agreement and get permission for any permanent change in writing to ensure you don’t lose your deposit.
+It’s also important to ensure you keep to the rules set out by your tenancy agreement.
+You need to get permission for any permanent change in writing to ensure you don’t lose your deposit.
 “Overall, the safest thing for any tenant to do is get any redecoration or other works approved in writing by the landlord,” advises Adam.
 “The agreement should also clearly state whether any reinstatement will be required on expiry of the lease.”

-Whilst wallpapering and painting may be forbidden, it’s possible to make significant changes to the look and feel of a property with a few well-chosen accessories.
+When learning about DIY you can do when renting you need to remember that things you want to change you might not be able to.
+For example, wallpapering and painting may be forbidden.
+But, it’s possible to make significant changes.
+This is to the look and feel of a property with a few well-chosen accessories.

 “You have so many options to customise and dress up the interior space with soft furnishings,” explains Dr Pragya Agarwal, Architect and Creative Director at Hedge and Hog Prints.
 “Rugs, cushions and throws can be colour coordinated and chosen so as to give different rooms their own personalities.
 They also help to create a feeling of cosiness, and make the rented property feel like home.”